If you experience intimidation, interference or worse,

 - "A (Student) Journalist's Guide to Covering Dissent," SEJ EJ Academy, Apr 25, 2017, by Beatrice Motamedi.

-Jun 24, 2020: The U.S. Journalism Emergency Fund, offered by the International Women's Media Foundation with support from Craig Newmark Philanthropies, is for staff or freelance journalists – regardless of gender – to access the resources they need to report safely on politics and unrest in the U.S.
+U.S. Journalism Emergency Fund: Offered by the International Women's Media Foundation with support from Craig Newmark Philanthropies, this fund is for staff or freelance journalists – regardless of gender – to access the resources they need to report safely on politics and unrest in the U.S.

 - Reporters Committee for Freedom of the Press (RCFP) 24-hour hotline: (800) 336-4243 or firstname.lastname@example.org